 Editor's Note: Below is a recent research note on Yum!
 Brands (YUM) written by Hedgeye Restaurants analysts Howard Penney and Shayne Laidlaw where they speculate YUM would spin-off its China stores.
 It was a prescient call.
 Earlier today, the company announced just that.

-Editor's Note: This is an unlocked research note written last week by our Financials team.
-If you'd like more information on how you can subscribe to our institutional research please send an email to email@example.com.
+**If you'd like more information on how you can subscribe to our institutional research please email email@example.com.

 It’s been our long held belief that the Board of Yum!
 Brands (YUM) has needed to “de-risk” the company from its large China operations.
 It now looks like that change is inevitable.
 At least there are few large shareholders that hope so!